-After the Soviet workers left Osiedle Przyjaźń, it was donated for universities in Warsaw and used as dormitories for students and professors.
+After the Soviet workers left Osiedle Przyjaźń, it was donated to universities in Warsaw and used as dormitories for students and professors.
 Nowadays, some houses are private but students still live in some of them.
-Most of the buildings are shared one floor houses with few small modest flats.
-Unfortunately many of them are quite neglected.
+Most of the buildings are shared one-floor houses with few small modest flats.
+Unfortunately, many of them are quite neglected.

-The estate is a place of many social initiatives, like picnics for neighbours, books exchange or a mum’s club, just to mention a few of them.
+The estate is a place of many social initiatives, like picnics for neighbours, book exchange or a mum’s club, just to mention a few of them.
 Osiedle Przyjaźń has its own sports ground, a bar with homemade food and former student club Karuzela (Carousel) where some cultural events are held nowadays.
 There is also a group of people there that meets to sing traditional music (Grupa Śpiewu Tradycyjnego na Osiedlu Przyjaźń).
 You can hear them at some events held in the estate.